 When choosing a compost bin, there are bin or barrel types.
 While the cheaper open-bottomed bin sitting on the ground is the classic choice, the rotating barrel/tumbler type of composer is becoming more popular as prices come down.

 Barrels are designed make it easier to turn the compost, which is much easier than attempting it with a shovel in a ground-based bin.
-They also speed up the composting process because they trap more heat and making it easy to mix the materials.
+They also speed up the composting process because they trap more heat and make it easy to mix the materials.

 Home worm farms